The Impact of Mobility on Gossip Algorithms: Upper and lower bounds on convergence time

-Furthermore, from (\ref{eq:induced_trans}) we can see that the Dirichlet form $\mc{D}(g,g)$ is also unchanged.
+and therefore the Dirichlet form $\mc{D}(g,g) = \mc{D}(\hat{g},\hat{g})$.
 Therefore the supremum of (\ref{eq:trel_extremal}) for the original chain is at least as large as that for the induced chain. \end{proof}

 Note that while the mixing time of a Markov chain decreases when states are merged, as argued, the same is not true for other quantities like the expected time to go from one state to another.
-The preceding lemma and Theorem \ref{thm:boydthm} gives a lower bound on the benefit on the convergence speed of gossip in a network of mobile nodes. \end{proof}
+The preceding lemma and Theorem \ref{thm:boydthm} gives a lower bound on the benefit on the convergence speed of gossip in a network of mobile nodes.
 In theory we could optimize the lower bound over all partitions $\{\mc{U}_r\}$, but for our examples there is an ``obvious'' partition that yields a meaningful lower bound.
 We turn first to the $\sqrt{n} \times \sqrt{n}$ torus.

 \begin{corollary}[Torus with horizontal mobility] Let $G = (\mc{V},\mc{E})$ be the $\sqrt{n} \times \sqrt{n}$ torus and suppose that the set of agents $\mc{A} = \mc{V}$.
 Let the mobility pattern for the $(i,j)$-th agent be uniformly distributed on the set $\mc{U}_i \{(i,k) : k \le \sqrt{n}\}$, which corresponds to mobility only in the horizontal direction.
 Then